axinc-ai/ailia-flutter/README.md

 2. Create new project (flutter: new project) from view -> command pallet.
 3. Push run from menu button.

-# Bind ailia C API via ffigen
+# Bind ailia C API via ffigen (Optional)

+The steps below are done with ax and the dart interface files are included in this repository.
+Therefore, execution is not mandatory.

 ## Install ffigen